Driving in the rest of Europe

 Child seats

 If you have young children and are hiring a car abroad, you might consider taking your own child seat with you.
-It might seem like a hassle, but the seats provided by the car hire company get a lot of use (and abuse) and to make matters worse, if it is a model you are unfamiliar with, you may find the local staff unhelpful – they are often told that for reasons of legal liability they are not allowed to fit the seats themselves.
+It might seem like a hassle, but the seats provided by the car hire company get a lot of use (and abuse) and to make matters worse, if it is a model you are unfamiliar with, you may find the local staff are not permitted to fit the seats themselves.

 Reflective tabards and warning triangles

 France, Italy, Spain, Portugal, Austria and Croatia all require that drivers carry a reflective jacket or tabard for use if the car breaks down.
-All cars in Europe must carry a warning triangle, and cars in France must carry a reflective .
-The ferry companies will gladly remind you of this and charge around £50 for a kit including a tabard, replacement bulbs and a first aid kit.
-The same kit will cost half that price on the high street.
+All cars in Europe must carry a warning triangle.
+Ferry companies will gladly remind you of this and charge around £50 for a kit including a tabard, replacement bulbs and a first aid kit.
+The same kit costs half that price elsewhere.

 Headlights